 The length of time you use to decide the size of an average transaction for your business is not fixed, although we recommend it should be at least one month.
 Ideally, the average transaction value will relate to a single set of premises.
 If you have more than one set of premises within your registration you may decide to fix the transaction level either by individual location or by reference to all the transactions across the whole of your business, being aware of the transaction levels between different locations.

-Where the number of transactions to be checked exceeds 5% of your total transactions, you may limit the source of funds checks to the top 5% of transactions by value.
+Where the number of transactions to be checked exceeds 5 per cent of your total transactions, you may limit the source of funds checks to the top 5 per cent of transactions by value.

 Where funds have come from a bank account, you can take some re-assurance that the customer’s identity and personal details may have been checked by another regulated business in the UK or another country which is prepared to provide the customer with account facilities.
 However, you should not be satisfied just because the money has come from the customer’s bank account that the source of funds is lawful.

 You should take a risk based approach, so that you are content with and establish how the money got into the bank and where the money came from, for example wages, a cheque from a family member, payment from the sale of personal items, etc. An indication of higher risk might be if funds in the bank account had been paid in cash shortly before the transaction.
 Just because the funds have been through a bank does not mean that you can always assume that you do not need to check the source for them, especially if they seem unusual.